Table of Contents

 Common causes of paralysis

-There are many possible causes of paralysis and the most common are:
+There are many possible causes of paralysis, and the most common cause of paralysis are:

 A stroke or a brain attack represents an acute neurological injury in which the blood supply to a part of the brain is interrupted by several possible factors.

-The part of the brain which was left with disturbed perfusion can no longer receive adequate oxygen carried by the blood and this leads to the brain cells death, impairing the function of that part of the brain.
+The part of the brain which was left with disturbed perfusion can no longer receive adequate oxygen carried by the blood, which leads to the death of brain cells, impairing the function of that part of the brain.
+Risk factors for stroke include :

 - diabetes mellitus